ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/ChocoPy-design.md

 ### Lists

 List elements are placed consecutively on heap memory.
 Concatenation of two lists returns a new list whose first element is placed on the next available heap address at the time of concatenation.

+### For-loop

+The implementation of the for loop can use a helper class with three different fields: initial_state, step, stop_condition; we can utilize this helper class to generate code for the loop